• Home

 • Using your hands, form 1.5 inch-sized meatballs, about 2 tablespoons each.
 Set aside.

-• In a large soup pot heat olive oil over medium heat.
-Add onion, celery, and carrots and cook until softened (about 7-8 minutes).
-Add minced garlic and cook until fragrant (about 1 minute).
+• In a large soup pot over medium heat, add enough Olive oil to coat the bottom of the pan or about 2-3 Tablespoons if using non-stick pans.
+Add 1 Onion, diced, 2 stalks Celery (diced), and 3 Carrots (peeled and sliced) and cook until softened (about 7-8 minutes).
+Add 1 teaspoon Minced Garlic and cook until fragrant (about 1 minute).

-• Add chicken stock, potatoes, and oregano to the pot.
+• Add 8 cups Chicken Broth, 4-5 Peeled Yellow Potatoes (large dice), and 1 teaspoon Oregano to the pot.
 Turn heat to medium and bring to a simmer.
 While the soup is coming up to temp, brown the meatballs.

-• In a skillet over medium heat, add 1-2 tablespoons of olive oil.
+• In a skillet over medium heat, add 1 tablespoon Olive Oil.
 Add the meatballs and brown on several sides, 2-3 minutes per side.
 You may have to do this in two batches.

 • Toss the meatballs into the pot once it has come to a simmer.
 Cook for 20 minutes or until potatoes are soft and meatballs are cooked through (165 degrees on an instant thermometer).
 Alternatively, you can bake the meatballs on a cookie sheet at 350 degrees for about 20 minutes.
 Baking works best for leftovers so the meatballs don't get waterlogged.

-• Stir in kale.
+• Stir in 3 cups Kale.
 Allow 3-5 minutes to wilt.
 Season with salt and pepper if desired.
 Serve warm.

 *If you only have Italian breadcrumbs, that will be fine.
 Just skip the seasonings in the meatballs.